-A variation of the Venice theory has Venetian merchants stealing Alexander’s remains believing to belong to Saint Mark the Evangelist and transferring them to the saint’s basilica in Venice.
+A variation of the Venice theory has Venetian merchants stealing Alexander’s remains, believing them to belong to Saint Mark the Evangelist, and transferring them to the saint’s Basilica in Venice.

 Dr. Andrew Michael Chugg, who wrote the book The Lost Tomb of Alexander the Great seems to adapt the theory based on a piece of sarcophagus of the pharaoh Nectanbo II.

 Alexander’s original tomb in Memphis was built by Pharaoh Nectanbo II inside the Serapeum complex.
 The sculptures of Greek poets and philosophers suggest that Alexander the Great’s tomb was inside that complex.

 Amazingly, a piece of masonry found in the foundations of Saint Mark’s in Venice matches the dimensions of Nectanbo II’s sarcophagus in the British Museum, indicating that Alexander’s tomb is inside Saint Mark’s tomb under the Basilica.

 Since Alexander’s body disappeared in 392 AD, and the tomb of Saint Mark appeared at the same time, Chugg believes that the Venetian merchants stole the body, mistaking it for Saint Mark’s.